jonathanmorgan/context_text/README.md

 ### applications

-Edit the `research/research/settings.py` file and add 'sourcenet', 'django\_config', 'taggit', and 'tastypie' to your list of INSTALLED\_APPS:
+Edit the `research/research/settings.py` file and add 'sourcenet', 'django\_config', and 'taggit' to your list of INSTALLED\_APPS:

         INSTALLED_APPS = (
             'django.contrib.auth',